On this Page

 Foundation grants may involve work undertaken by collaborating institutions.
 In such cases, the Foundation typically awards grant funds to a single grantee, who is responsible under the terms of the award for reporting on the activities and expenditures of the collaborating organizations.

 The Foundation requires timely and informative interim and final grant reporting.
 Grantees should consult the Foundation's Grant Reporting Guidelines when preparing narrative and financial reports.
-Narrative and financial reports should be submitted together on or before the due dates specified in the Foundation's award letter.
+Narrative and financial reports should be submitted together through the Foundation’s grantee portal on or before the due dates specified in the Foundation's award letter.
 The Foundation may suspend grant activities and require the return of funds for delinquent or unsatisfactory reporting, and will consider reporting history in the awarding of future grants.

 Financial reports should be specific to the grant and include interest earned.
 If an organization has multiple grants from the Foundation, each grant must be separately reported.
 Grantees are required to use the same budget categories used in the grant proposal, making it possible for line-by-line comparison of the approved budget and actual expenditures.
-Financial reports should be prepared on the same Budget and Financial Report template submitted with the proposal or the approved "Revised Budget and Financial Report" template (if applicable).
-Grantees awarded endowment funds should report using the Foundation's "Endowment Financial Report" template.
+For grants awarded prior to April 2018, financial reports should be prepared on the same Budget and Financial Report template submitted with the proposal or the approved "Revised Budget and Financial Report" template (if applicable).

-Grant modification requests considered by the Foundation include: (1) extension of the grant period to permit additional time to complete supported activities or raise matching funds; (2) reallocation of funds to permit spending in a manner different than that described in the original budget; (3) rollover of funds from an older Foundation grant into a newer grant given for the same purpose; and (4) transfer of grant funds from the original grantee to another organization.
+Grant modification requests considered by the Foundation include: (1) extension of the grant period to permit additional time to complete supported activities or raise matching funds; (2) reallocation of funds to permit spending in a manner different than that described in the original budget; (3) rollover of funds from an older Foundation grant into a newer grant given for the same purpose; (4) extension of a matching period; and (5) transfer of grant funds from the original grantee to another organization.
 Grantees must obtain advance written approval from the Foundation for these and other material changes.
 More significant changes, such as repurposing a grant or modifying the terms of a matching grant, require the approval of the Foundation's Board of Trustees.
 Such requests are not considered routine.

 Grantees should also promptly inform the Foundation in writing of significant changes in project staffing, organizational leadership, scheduling, or budgeting, when such changes occur during the grant period.
 The Foundation reserves the right to suspend the use of grant funds if the change is considered material to the success of the grant.